doubleSlashde/API-Design-Guidelines/README.md

     - '@doubleslashde/rest-complete-set'
 ```
 After you did the configuration, you can pull the ruleset with `npm install`.
 Then you can run the linting with `npm run lint`.
+For more details, see the example-branch of this project.

 ## Versioning